Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Consistent training of ML-IAPs

-We use \textit{PACEMAKER} package \cite{lysogorskiy2021performant,bochkarev2022efficient} to train two versions of ACE.
-The linear and Finnis-Sinclair models are referred to as PACE-L and PACE-FS, respectively.
-Note that the radial coefficients are also optimized during the training by \textit{PACEMAKER}.
-We train PACE-L and PACE-FS with correlation order $N_{\rm c}$ from 3 to 6.
-Since the correlation order has no significant influence on RMSE, only the results for $N_{\rm c}=6$ are presented here.
-As plotted in Fig. \ref{fig:convergence_panel}a, the energy/force weight is investigated for PACE-FS (see \textit{Supplementary Material S3} for the plots of training/testing force RMSE).
-Testing RMSE on energy reaches a saturated value with 200 basis functions for $\kappa = 0.08$.
-The optimal combination of hyperparameters that yields the lowest energy and force RMSE are given in Table S2 of \textit{Supplementary Material S2}.
+We use the \textit{PACEMAKER} package \cite{lysogorskiy2021performant,bochkarev2022efficient} to train these two versions of ACE, i.e., the linear and Finnis-Sinclair models (referred to as PACE-L and PACE-FS, respectively).
+We train PACE-L and PACE-FS with correlation orders $N_{\rm c}=3-6$ and energy/force weight coefficients ratio $\kappa = 0.08, 0.16, 0.32$ (weights are defined as $1/\kappa-1$).
+The results are shown in Fig. \ref{fig:convergence_panel}b.
+We find that the correlation order and the weight coefficients ratio have no significant influence on RMSE.
+The training and testing RMSE on energy for both PACE IAPs are saturated with the increased number of basis functions.
+PACE-FS converges faster than PACE-L with the increasing number of basis functions, and can reach a smaller RMSE when the number of basis functions is large.
+The optimal combinations of hyperparameters that yield the lowest energy and force RMSE are given in Table S2 of \textit{Supplementary Material S1.2}.
+The full convergence plots for the PACE potentials are shown in Fig. S2b of the \textit{Supplementary Material S1.3}.